I am aware that looking for a counsellor can seem overwhelming and confusing.

 I have never taken the trust part of the therapeutic journey for granted.
 I appreciate that for some, who have been previously let down, that it is a big ask.
 I earn and respect our mutual trust in the process.

-Sometimes our life journey (for want of a better word) just doesn’t feel right.
+Sometimes our life journey (for want of a better word) just does not feel right.
 The same things happen, time and time again.
 Whether that is in our relationships, work life or family life.
 It feels like we can never attain a sense of satisfaction in their lives, or indeed a sense of being at home in our own skin.
 We can often feel lost or emotionally hijacked in situations that appear out of our own control.

 I get this.
 I see the point of counselling is to discover how this situation came about, and to help people find a new and better directed path to follow in the continuing journey of their lives.